dart-lang/site-www/src/resources/dartpad-best-practices.md

 {% asset dartpad-best-practices/quiz_future.png alt="A screenshot of a quiz" %}
 <p style="text-align: center;" markdown="1">
-  *A quiz on implementing 3 functions about async functions, async/await keywords and handling errors*
+  *A quiz on async functions, the async and await keywords, and errors handling
 </p>

 </div>

 What’s the difference between exercise and quiz?
 There are two main differences:

 1. **Exercises provide more scaffolds.**
   When you write exercise instructions,